zhelyabuzhsky/stockfish/README.md

 ]
 ```

-### Get Stockfish's win/draw/loss stats for the side to move in the current position.
+### Get Stockfish's win/draw/loss stats for the side to move in the current position
 ```python
 stockfish.get_wdl_stats()
 ```